Connetta

-Connetta is the second studio album of Japanese singer and actress Ami Suzuki on the Avex Trax label.
+Connetta is the fifth studio album by Japanese singer and actress Ami Suzuki, released by the Avex Trax label.
 It is the first album released from the "Join" project of Suzuki, that consisted of collaborations with different artists and different genres.

 Background

 Connetta was first album from the "Join" project of Suzuki, which consisted of collaborations with different artists and different musical genres.
 However, the first singles released were not originally part of the "Join" project, since this idea originally started at the beginning of 2007.
 Short time after the release of the first Avex album, Around The World, Suzuki introduced her then new song Fantastic at the encore of her 2005 live tour.
 The song was later released as a single in February 2006.
 "Crystal" and "To Be Free" were included in the Christmas single Little Crystal released in December 2005.
 The subsequent singles released in 2006, "Alright!" and "Like a Love?", were released as solo singles as well, though the later became noticed by the media mainly because it was the first musical composition made by Ai Otsuka for another artist besides herself.
 The first proper "Join" singles were "O.K.
 Funky God", "Peace Otodoke!!" and "Sore mo Kitto Shiawase", which were released between February 27 and March 14, 2007.

 For the different collaborations Suzuki worked for the first time in her career with indie pop (Hideki Kaji, Ayano Tsuji), indie rock (Scoobie Do, Northern Bright) and experimental (Buffalo Daughter) artists, making this album the most risky in terms of music, as Connetta went a little farther from the regular J-Pop genre she used to sing through all her career.